PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/ShinyHuntUnattended-Regigigas2.md

 <img src="images/ShinyHuntUnattended-Regigigas2-1.png" width="400"> <img src="images/ShinyHuntUnattended-Regigigas2-2.png" width="400">
 <img src="images/ShinyHuntUnattended-Regigigas2-3.png" width="400">

-(The position of the move "Reversal" should be in the 1st slot instead of the 2nd as shown in these pictures.)

 ### Instructions

 1. You must be saved in front of the Regigigas den.